alex-t-reed/Alex-s-Learning-Repository/readme.md

 # Welcome to Alex's Learning Repository

 This repository is a dedicated space for me to revisit and deepen my understanding of key coding principles.
-My focus is on honing my programming skills, particularly in areas such as data structures, functions, and library utilization.
+My focus is on honing my programming skills, particularly in areas such as data structures, algorithms, and best practices.
 I also may include files here for YouTube Shorts and TikTok tutorials that I make!
 I enjoy teaching others and it also strengthens my own understanding.

 ## Repository Structure